FAQ

 All about Yes We Cam

-• Brought to you by Cambridge Water, Yes We Cam is a powerfully simple initiative.
+• Brought to you by Cambridge Water, Yes We Cam was a powerfully simple initiative.
 It’s about making one small change to your everyday water habits to save our local chalk streams and rivers.

 • There are only around 200 chalk streams in the world, and over a quarter are right here in East Anglia.
 These rare habitats, including the Cam, are home to a rich array of native plants and animals, including brown trout, water voles, kingfishers, otters and swans.